 Athletes for the Arts

-Athletes for the Arts will highlight the importance of arts education in the lives of our students.
-We will lean into the stories of athletes and celebrities who have also found artistic success to underscore the critical role of the arts in developing into a well-rounded human being.
+An uplifting virtual event!
+Join us to celebrate the importance of arts education in the lives of our students.
+We will share the stories of athletes and celebrities who have also found artistic success to underscore the critical role of the arts in developing into a well-rounded person.

 All virtual tickets include an annual Maryland Hall membership and the first 75 guests to register will receive a tailgate package with swag from Mission BBQ and Katcef Brothers!